Exponential Convergence to the Maxwell Distribution For Spatially Inhomogenous Boltzmann Equations: Proof of Lemma

 \section{Proof of Lemma \ref{LM:distanceContour}}

-As stated in Lemma ~\ref{LM:distanceContour}, we need $m$ sufficiently large to make certain constants sufficiently small.
-In the rest of the paper, we keep track all the constants related to $m.$ The meaning $a\lesssim b$ is that with $C$ being a fixed constant, independent of $m.$
+As stated in Lemma \ref{LM:distanceContour}, we need $m$ sufficiently large to make certain constants sufficiently small.
+In the rest of the paper, we keep track all the constants related to $m.$ For the purpose of notation, in what follows we use $a\lesssim b$ to signify that with $C$ being a fixed constant, independent of $m.$